plausible/docs/docs/stop-tracking-utm-tags.md

 <script>window.plausible = window.plausible || function() { (window.plausible.q = window.plausible.q || []).push(arguments) }</script>
 ```

 Once that's done, you can create another script in which you will trigger your pageview event.
-This is where you can override the URL property sent to Plausible and prevent tracking UTM tags.
+This is where you can override the URL property sent to Plausible and prevent the tracking of UTM tags.
 To do so, add the following snippet:

 ```html
 <!-- trigger pageview -->